-The ADN Bridge Entry Option allows registered nurses with an associate's degree as the highest degree earned to enter the FNU Master of Science in Nursing (MSN) + Companion Doctor of Nursing Practice (DNP) program without earning a bachelor's degree.
-Bridge students are admitted to one of the following speciality tracks: Nurse-Midwifery, Family Nurse Practitioner, or Psychiatric-Mental Health Nurse Practitioner..
-The ADN Bridge Entry Option is congruent with the mission of FNU and adheres to The Essentials of Baccalaureate Education for
+The ADN Bridge Entry Option allows registered nurses with an associate's degree as the highest degree earned to the enter the FNU Master of Science in Nursing (MSN) + Companion Doctor of Nursing Practice (DNP) program without earning a bachelor's degree.
+Bridge students are admitted to one of the following speciality tracks: Nurse-Midwifery, Family Nurse Practitioner, or Psychiatric-Mental Health Nurse Practitioner.
+Plan allows nurses holding an associate's degree in nursing to directly enter the MSN program without earning a bachelor's degree.
+The ADN Bridge Entry Option is congruent with the mission of FNU and adheres to The Essentials of Baccalaureate Education for Professional Nursing Practice outlined by the American Association of Colleges of Nursing.
+Students complete a series of Bridge courses and then complete the MSN curriculum.
+The focus is to bridge the knowledge gap between the ADN and the MSN educational requirements.
+Students who enter the ADN Bridge Entry Option may opt to seamlessly enter the companion DNP program once completing the MSN.
+This entry option is congruent with the mission of FNU to provide a high quality education that prepares nurses to become competent, entrepreneurial, ethical and compassionate nurse-midwives and nurse practitioners who will provide primary care for women and families residing in all areas with a focus on rural and medically underserved populations.
+If

-Professional Nursing Practice outlined by the American Association of Colleges of Nursing.
 Following successful completion of all Bridge courses, students seamlessly transition into their MSN program coursework.
 A Bachelor of Science in Nursing degree is not conferred as part of the ADN Bridge Entry Option.